You-Gao/Blog/_books/2025-06-30-vibecoding.md

 ### 70% Problem

 AI is not a "*silver bullet.*" It has not solved the problem of "*essential complexity*", rather helps with "*accidental complexity*" and in many cases even contributes to it.
-The "*70% problem*" is the idea that AI can get you 70% of the way, but after a critical point, any more usage simply fails.
+The "*70% problem*" is how AI can get you 70% of the way, but after a critical point, any more usage simply fails.

 The common scenario of vibe-coding is "*MVP*" generation.
 However, as features start to add up and more chats are spawned, it will ultimately collapse.
 This phenomenon is due to AI's inability to understand intent in the single file alongside the "*10,000 ft*" view of what you're trying to express.